openwrt/packages/net/unbound/files/README.md

     embedded devices don't have a real time power off clock.
 NTP needs DNS to resolve servers.
 This works around the chicken-and-egg.

-  list domain_insecure 'www.example.com'
+  list domain_forward 'mail.my-isp.com'
     Domain.
+Do not recurse, but rather forward the domains to given DNS servers found in resolve.conf.auto from WAN DHCP client.
+This may provide better access to mirror servers in 'your neigborhood.'
+This may be useful in keeping local organization lookups on local subnets.

+  list domain_insecure 'ntp.somewhere.org'
+    Domain.
 Domains that you wish to skip DNSSEC.
-Your DHCP domains and pointers will get this automatically.
+It is one way around NTP chicken and egg.
+Your DHCP servered domains are automatically included.

+  list rebind_interface 'lan'
+    Interface (logical).
+Works with 'rebind_protection' options 2 and 3.

-  list trigger 'lan' 'wan'
+  list trigger_interface 'lan' 'wan'
     Interface (logical).
 This option is a work around for netifd/procd interaction with WAN DHCPv6.
 Minor RA or DHCP changes in IP6 can cause netifd to execute procd interface reload.
 Limit Unbound procd